DonkeeeyKong/diceware/README.md

 ```
 ./diceware.sh -f 8 /homer/user/diceware/diceware-7776.txt
 ```
-Default settings will be used instead
+Default settings will be used instead.

 ### Only numbers mode
 ```